RoleModel/rolemodel_rails/lib/generators/rolemodel/modals/README.md

   = f.input :description
 ```

 __note:__ the submit button in the `new.html.slim` version of this template would be `form: dom_id(@thing)` or simply `form: 'new_thing'`.
-For further explanation of form Id generation, see the [polymorphic_path docs](https://api.rubyonrails.org/classes/ActionDispatch/Routing/PolymorphicRoutes.html) or simply inspect the form element in your browser.
+For further explanation of form Id generation, see the [Record Identifier](https://api.rubyonrails.org/classes/ActionView/RecordIdentifier.html) and [polymorphic Routes](https://api.rubyonrails.org/classes/ActionDispatch/Routing/PolymorphicRoutes.html) docs, or simply inspect the form element in your browser.